Chatbots: After The Hype… What’s Next?

 A common misconception regarding chatbots during the past years when chatbots were on the rise was that chatbots were going to completely take over the customer service.
 However, this was not the case.
 Platforms tried to do this, but as a result, customers could only receive help on very simple questions.
 There were heaps of chatbots that were given the task of answering every question, disregarding the level of complexity, which resulted in confused customers with unresolved problems.

 The secret of a successful application lies in the perfect combination of technology and people.
 It is vital for successful implementation to remember that chatbots should only contribute to the customer service experience.
 Instead of thinking of chatbots as a replacement of humans in customer service, it should be viewed only as an extension – at least for now.
 Consider the chatbot as a function that will help to drastically reduce the response time and lead time of the conversation.
 When customers have a simple question, they expect a fast response.
 This is where the chatbot can replace people, as they can do this better than humans.
 Leave the more complicated questions for the customer service employee, and employees can be utilized more efficiently in order to take special care of the customers with these complex questions.

-Where we usually see a lot of opportunities and possibilities with AI and chatbots, Gartner now predicts that the hype of chatbots has passed its peak and is leaving the phase of “Peak of Inflated Expectations” and entering the most defining phase in terms of the future of chatbots; “The Slope of Enlightenment”.
+We will see many opportunities and possibilities with AI and chatbots where the hype is leaving the phase of “Peak of Inflated Expectations” and entering the most defining phase in terms of the future of chatbots: “The Slope of Enlightenment”.
 This is where all the possibilities lie, and where one must draw learnings from practice and mistakes.
 Now we are discovering that companies are creating chatbots that are extremely well made and that provide impressive benefits and results.